jenil-doshi/Social-App---Spring-MVC/README.md

 # Spring-AOP
-To demonstrate the functionalities of AOP in Spring
+To demonstrate the functionalities of Spring MVC, REST, ORM and Transaction management